Comparison inequalities and fastest-mixing Markov chains: Fastest mixing on a path. Fastest mixing on a path

-\begin{proof} In the following calculations, we lean heavily on the fact that we are dealing with birth-and-death chains.
+(d) Again using the equality at (\ref{sigSig}), this is merely a rewriting of the ``steps of two'' evolution in part (b). \end{pf} \begin{lemma} For any time $t$ and any state $i$, if $\Pi_t(j) \geq\Sigma_t(j)$ for all states $j$ in $[i - 2, i + 2]$, then $\Pi_{t + 2}(i) \geq\Sigma_{t + 2}(i)$. \end{lemma} \begin{pf} In the following calculations, we lean heavily on the fact that we are dealing with birth-and-death chains.
 Utilizing natural notation such as $K^2(h, \leq i)$ for $\sum_{j \leq i} K^2(h, j)$, we find using summation by parts that

-Recalling that $K^2$ is monotone, the expression in square brackets here is nonnegative, so first by hypothesis and then by reversing the above steps (now with~$\Sigma$ in place of~$\Pi$) we have
+Recalling that $K^2$ is monotone, the expression in square brackets here is nonnegative, so first by hypothesis and then by reversing the above steps (now with $\Sigma$ in place of $\Pi$) we have